fleverest/elections.dtree/README.md

 # Sample 1000 random ballots from the tree.
 ballots <- dtree$sample_predictive(1000)

-# Check which candidate wins the simulated election:
+# Check which candidate wins the simulated election.
 social_choice(ballots)

-# Shuffle the ballots
+# Shuffle the ballots.
 ballots <- sample(ballots)

 # Observe the first 100 ballots to obtain a posterior Dirichlet-tree.